 and novel ideas like fixing routing between cities

 have been used to drive improvements.
-The fact that OSM’s data is available
+The fact that OpenStreetMap’s data is available

 in its entirety and freely licensed enables